 Setup and Usage

-But how does the app really work?
+But how does the app work?
 The OBD Auto Doctor app connects to a computer-based system commonly seen in nearly all modern vehicles.
 These systems are responsible for storing important information about your car’s components.
-If anything unusual is detected by the system, error codes are generated to identify underlying issues.
+If the system detects anything unusual, error codes are generated to identify underlying issues.

-To be fair, the free version of the OBD Auto Doctor app should be good enough for most users.
+The free version of the OBD Auto Doctor app should be good enough for most users to be fair.
 While the extra features are worth it for professional mechanics, they might not be worth much to you.
-However, the premium version of the app is quite cheap, so it’s not a significant investment, to begin with.
+However, the app’s premium version is relatively cheap, so it’s not a significant investment to begin with.
 For such a small price, you get access to a lot of diagnostics information.

 Fuel Consumption: You can reliably monitor your fuel consumption and save money on your gas/fuel costs thanks to the app’s fuel monitor.
 It allows you to track the distance traveled and manage your fuel economy very efficiently.

-Data Sharing: You can share your error code data via email, which makes the repair process streamlined.
+Data Sharing: You can share your error code data via email, making the repair process streamlined.
 All you need to do is share your data with your mechanics to help them address common issues far more effectively.